 A student who withdraws on or up to the 12th class day or the 4th day of summer school will have no record of coursework on the transcript.
 A student who withdraws after the 12th class day or the 4th day of summer school and before the last day to drop without penalty will receive a grade of ‘W.’ After the last date to withdraw without penalty, the grade of ‘WF’ is assigned, unless the student withdraws for medical reasons or a ‘W’ is recommended by the instructor.

 A student whose medical or psychological health condition precludes class attendance may be withdrawn from Texas Woman’s University effective on the date and under the conditions specified at the time of the withdrawal.
-A student who requests medical withdrawal must submit adequate written documentation from the treating physician along with an official TWU Withdrawal Form to the Associate Vice President for Student Life.
+A student who requests medical withdrawal must submit adequate written documentation from the treating physician along with an official TWU Withdrawal Form to the Office of Student Life.
 Please note that a medical withdraw does not qualify a student for a refund.